agabor/docs/_includes/android/users.md

 ParseACL.setDefaultACL(defaultACL, true);
 ```

-In the code above, the second parameter to setDefaultACL tells Parse to ensure that the default ACL assigned at the time of object creation allows read and write access to the current user at that time.
+In the code above, the second parameter to setDefaultACL tells MSG to ensure that the default ACL assigned at the time of object creation allows read and write access to the current user at that time.
 Without this setting, you would need to reset the defaultACL every time a user logs in or out so that the current user would be granted access appropriately.
 With this setting, you can ignore changes to the current user until you explicitly need to grant different kinds of access.

 Default ACLs make it easy to create apps that follow common access patterns.
 An application like Twitter, for example, where user content is generally visible to the world, might set a default ACL such as: